Fever in Adults (cont.)

-Individuals can make the diagnosis of fever by taking a person's temperature with a thermometer, and there multiple ways to bring a fever down.
+People can make the diagnosis of fever at home by taking a person's temperature with a thermometer, and there multiple ways to bring a fever down.

 There are several ways to bring down (reduce) a fever.
 In general, a fever can be reduced with ibuprofen (Advil, Motrin, Nuprin) or acetaminophen (Tylenol and others).
 Both medications help control pain and reduce fever.
 Alternating doses of each will also work and prevent accidental overdose of one drug.
 At times, a combination of both acetaminophen and ibuprofen will be needed to stop the fever.
 Cool bath water or cool towels applied to a person's skin may also help reduce fevers; cool fluids taken orally will also rehydrate and cool a person.

 Aspirin is not the first choice drug for fever reduction; it should not be used in children.
 Aspirin may be toxic in large doses in adults or cause Reye's syndrome in children.
 Do not give aspirin to individuals 18 years or younger unless directed by a physician to give a specific dose.

 - Ibuprofen stops the hypothalamus from raising the body temperature.
 It comes in 200 mg tablets purchased over the counter at a drugstore.
 It's OK to take one to two tablets every four hours to decrease one's temperature.
 Use the lowest possible effective dose.
 Children's doses are based on the child's weight.

-- Acetaminophen also prevents a fever from occurring.
+- Acetaminophen is also effective at reducing a fever.
 It comes in 325 mg tablets or 500 mg tablets over the counter.
 It may also be available in liquid formulations.
 Again, one to two tablets every four hours should be used to eliminate a fever.
 Like many other medications, children's doses are based on the child's weight.
-New recommendations suggest that total dose should not be more than 3 grams (equivalent to six of the 500 mg tablets) per 24 hours in adults.
+The total dose should not be more than 3 grams (equivalent to six of the 500 mg tablets) per 24 hours in adults.